agilecustoms/release/README.md

 ### explicit version
 Use the `version` input parameter to specify an exact version instead of auto-generating one.
 When provided, only this single version/tag will be created (no `latest`, `major`, or `minor` tags).
-Explicit version works for all types of artifacts
+Typically, you use normal release flow (for trunk based development) or `tag-context: branch` to release a new version from non-default branch (such as old version support).
+You would use `dev-release: true` to test some feature before merging it.
+Use explicit **version** as last resort:
+1. to fix existing version in-place
+2. instead of dev-release when it is not supported

-Example of 'version' usage with AWS ECR:
+Example of `version` usage with AWS ECR:
 ```yaml
 steps:
   - name: Release